BlockchainCommons/SmartCustodyBook/manuscript/00-randomness.md

 > 8M

-In other words, in order to guess all of the possible combinations in a Bitcoin private key, you’d have to have every star in the whole universe have an Earth-like planet where every person had their own complete Bitcoin mining network, and they’d all have to calculate for the entire lifetime of the universe, and then they’d have to do that 8 million more times!
+In other words, in order to crack a 256-bit secret by guessing all of the possible combinations in a Bitcoin private key, you’d have to have every star in the whole universe have an Earth-like planet where every person had their own complete Bitcoin mining network, and they’d all have to calculate for the entire lifetime of the universe, and then they’d have to do that 8 million more times!

 Lucky you, on average you’ll find the key in half of that, or 4 million times!

 Bruce Schneier takes another approach in his _Applied Cryptography_ (pages 157-158), describing how it would take channeling the entire power of a supernova just to cycle a single 219-bit counter through all of its permutations, making an attack on a 256-bit key not just chronologically infeasible, but energetically infeasible too.

-Which is why cryptographers like randomness.
+Which is why cryptographers like randomness for protecting their secrets.

 (And why the 256-bit private key is a lot better than your 12- or 16-character password.)